Iran missile strikes in Pakistan show tension fueled by Israel-Hamas war spreading

 Pakistan later recalled its ambassador from Tehran and expelled the Iranian ambassador in Islamabad.

-The Iranian strikes came just a day after Iran's Revolutionary Guards fired missiles at targets in Iraq and Syria, with Tehran claiming those were also against "anti-Iran groups" operating in the region.
+The Iranian strikes, which officials in Tehran claimed had only killed Iranian nationals who were members of the militant group, came just a day after Iran's Revolutionary Guard fired missiles at targets in Iraq and Syria, with Tehran claiming those were also against "anti-Iran groups" operating in the region.

 Houthis keep attacking ships in Red Sea